Referred to as low carb, high fat low carb, and ketogenic, a keto diet is one that is low in carbohydrates.

 Best Vegetarian Ketogenic Recipes

 When you think keto diet meal plan, or low carb in general, one of the first things that can cause even the best of us to panic is the thought of giving up bread and pasta.
-I know before I started the keto diet, I could have lived off bread and cheese.
+I know before I started the keto-friendly diet, I could have lived off bread and cheese.

 For breakfast, I was an avocado toast person all the way.
 But guess what?
 You can still have that avocado.